joel-g/joelguerra-hugo/content/tech/make-a-stack-overflow-reputation-leader-board-for-your-team-with-python.md

 ---

-# Make a Stack Overflow Reputation Leader Board for your team with Python

 If you’re a developer or student you probably have a Stack Overflow account.
 If you’re as (overly) competitive as I am you probably compare your Stack Overflow reputation with your colleagues.
 If you’re a real weirdo you might even want a sort-able leader board to compare yourself against your friends, enemies, etc.

 Well, look no further than this simple Python Flask application!